ngoanhtien/booking-movies-ticket-be/memory-bank/progress.md

     - Addressed `MovieForm` prop type errors in `routes.tsx` by passing `null` for `movie` and empty functions for callbacks (temporary measure).
     - Fixed TypeScript errors in form validation by properly handling field error checks.
     - Fixed TypeScript errors in UserHeader component related to property access.
+    - **Showtime Generation Endpoint Functional (`/showtime/public/add-showtimes-for-active-movies`) (LATEST)**:
+        - Successfully debugged and fixed the endpoint for generating showtimes for movies with "SHOWING" status.
+        - **AuthenticationFilter Fix**: Modified `AuthenticationFilter.java` using `AntPathMatcher` to correctly allow public access to `/showtime/public/**` even when a JWT token is present, resolving initial 401 errors.
+        - **ShowtimeController Fixes & Debugging**:
+            - Changed movie status query from a hardcoded "ACTIVE" string to `StatusMovie.SHOWING` enum.
+            - Resolved `NoResourceFoundException` (initially reported as "Uncategorized error") by:
+                - Adding a `/public/ping` test endpoint to confirm controller reachability.
+                - Systematically uncommenting logic in `addShowtimesForActiveMoviesPublic` method, which helped isolate the issue to the status query and confirm overall method mapping and logic flow.
+        - **Outcome**: Endpoint now successfully creates `Schedule`, `Showtime`, and `ShowtimeSeat` entities, unblocking the movie booking flow.
+        - **Learnings**: Reinforced the importance of `AntPathMatcher` for wildcard public paths with JWT, checking detailed server logs, step-by-step code isolation for debugging, and using Enums for status queries.
 - Minor UI Fixes:
     - Login Page: Removed unnecessary "auth.noAccount" text.
     - `Register.tsx`: Simplified by removing a `Typography` wrapper.